leob/express-mongo-rest-starter/README.md

 * a very advanced and cutting-edge approach is to use GraphQL, which allows you to compose queries/requests flexibly at the client side.
-This is very interesting and currently "hot" technology, however it means a complete departure from the REST model (you can see it as a REST competitor), so I did not consider it for this project/starter since the scope of this starter is "REST API".
-This would for sure be interesting for another project.
-There is even a project called [Graffiti](https://github.com/risingstack/graffiti) which aims to "automagically" do the interfacing between Mongoose and GraphQL.
+This is very interesting and currently "hot" technology, however it means a complete departure from the REST model (you can see it as a REST competitor), so I did not consider it for this project/starter since the scope of this starter is "REST API", however I'm considering this for another 'starter' project.
+There is even a tool/library called [Graffiti](https://github.com/risingstack/graffiti) which aims to "automagically" do the interfacing between Mongoose and GraphQL.
-* the final solution and the one I prefer is to shift this problem to Mongoose - since Mongoose is an "ORM" it already has facilities to model relationships and make MongoDB behave a bit more like a "relational database".
+* the final solution, and the one I prefer, is to shift this problem to Mongoose - since Mongoose is an "ORM" it already has facilities to model relationships and make MongoDB behave a bit more like a "relational database".

-So, to summarize all of this: I am planning to add more 'realistic' Mongoose models, with relationships between them, to the starter, and to show how to use Mongoose facilities to manage the relationships.
+So, to summarize all of this: I'm planning to add more 'realistic' Mongoose models (with relationships between them) to the starter, and to show how to use Mongoose facilities to manage the relationships.
 The Mongoose features which make this possible are the following:

 * [Query Population](http://mongoosejs.com/docs/populate.html) - this facility lets Mongoose do the "client side joins" for you